Foundations of regular variation on topological spaces: Ideals and bornologies

 \begin{definition} Let $\XX$ and $\YY$ be two spaces with ideals $\sX$ and $\sY$, respectively.
 A function $\psi:\XX\to\YY$ is said to be \emph{bornologically consistent} (also called $(\sX,\sY)$-bornologically consistent) if $\psi^{-1}(B)\in\sX$ for all $B\in\sY$. \end{definition}

-\begin{lemma} Let $\psi:\XX\to\YY$ be a continuous map between two metric spaces equipped with metric exclusion ideals obtained by excluding points $x_0\in\XX$ and $y_0\in\YY$ such that $\psi^{-1}(y_0)=x_0$, see Definition~\ref{def:exclusion}.
-Then $\psi$ is bornologically consistent. \end{lemma} \begin{proof} Each element of the ideal on $\YY$ is a subset of the complement to some open ball $B$ centred at $y_0$.
-Then $\psi^{-1}(B^c)=\psi^{-1}(B)^c$.
-The set $\psi^{-1}(B)$ is an open neighbourhood of $x_0$ and so contains a ball of positive radius centred at $x_0$.
-Thus, $\psi^{-1}(B^c)$ belongs to the metric exclusion ideal on $\XX$. \end{proof}
+\begin{lemma} Let $\psi:\XX\to\YY$ be a continuous map between two metric spaces equipped with metric exclusion ideals obtained by excluding the singletons $\{x_0\}$ and $\{y_0\}$, respectively, such that $\psi^{-1}(y_0)=x_0$ (see Definition~\ref{def:exclusion}).
+Then $\psi$ is bornologically consistent. \end{lemma} \begin{proof} Each element of the ideal on $\YY$ is a subset of the complement of some open ball $B$ centred at $y_0$.
+By the properties of inverse images, $\psi^{-1}(B^c)=\psi^{-1}(B)^c$.
+Since $\psi$ is continuous and $y_0\in B$, the set $\psi^{-1}(B)$ is an open neighbourhood of $x_0$.
+Consequently, it contains an open ball of positive radius centred at $x_0$.
+It follows that its complement $\psi^{-1}(B^c)$ belongs to the metric exclusion ideal on $\XX$. \end{proof}

-\subsection{Homogeneous measures}
+\section{Homogeneous measures}

 \paragraph{Baire, Borel and Radon measures}